enthought/traitsui/_sources/traitsui_user_manual/intro.txt

 Toolkit Selection
 -----------------

-The Traits UI package is designed to be toolkit-independent.
-Programs that use Traits UI do not need to explicitly import or call any particular GUI toolkit code unless they need some capability of the toolkit that is not provided by Traits UI.
+The TraitsUI package is designed to be toolkit-independent.
+Programs that use TraitsUI do not need to explicitly import or call any particular GUI toolkit code unless they need some capability of the toolkit that is not provided by TraitsUI.
 However, *some* particular toolkit must be installed on the system in order to actually display GUI windows.

-Traits UI uses a separate package, traits.etsconfig, to determine which GUI toolkit to use.
+TraitsUI uses a separate package, traits.etsconfig, to determine which GUI toolkit to use.
 This package is also used by other Enthought packages that need GUI capabilities, so that all such packages "agree" on a single GUI toolkit per application.
 The etsconfig package contains a singleton object, **ETSConfig**